IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture04.md

   V(x) \neq \chi^+ \{[w \ast D_\text{SM}](q) - D_\text{Scene}(x)\}
   $$

-  - Which still leads to binary visibilities
+  - The RHS still leads to binary visibilities.

 - **PCF is not filtering the resulting image with binary visibilities**:
   $$
   V(x) \neq \sum_{y \in \mathcal{N}(x)} w(x, y)V(y)
   $$

-  - In other words, PCF is not filtering the resultant shadow.
+  - In other words, PCF is not filtering the resultant shadow, as the RHS does.